andyl/uber_gen/README.md

 [Linux Pipes][pipe],
 [Ansible][ansible], and more

-UberGen extends `Mix.Generate`, and borrows ideas from other tools:
+Atree extends `Mix.Generate`, and borrows ideas from other tools:
 - from [Mix.Generate][mixgen]: helper functions like `copy_file`
 - from [PragDave][pdgen]: template trees, template installation and discovery
 - from [Orats][orats]: git helper functions